 Interview with a Habitat: Wetland

-During Habitat Month 2019, we interviewed different types of habitats and asked about the ways they provide numerous benefits to communities and our economy.
+During a recent Habitat Month, we interviewed different types of habitats and asked about the ways they provide numerous benefits to communities and our economy.

 The Value of Coastal Wetland Habitat